Distortion coefficients of the $\alpha$-Grushin plane: Introduction

-Because of the analyticity of the geodesic flow, the case $v_0 = 0$ can be seen as taking the limit $v_0 \to 0$.
+Because of the analyticity of the geodesic flow, the case $v_0 = 0$ can be seen as taking the limit of $\beta_t(q_0,q)$ as $v_0$ tends to $0$.
 Geometrically, this means that the points $q_0$ and $q$ are joined by a straight horizontal line.
-This limit is performed in Proposition \ref{prop:v0}.